 Contacting a reputable law firm experienced in traffic accidents and New York Transit Authority rules of conduct can guide you in understanding your rights and help you recover compensation for damages like future medical bills.
 Remember, while most car accidents may appear straightforward, some situations, especially fatal crashes, require expert guidance to navigate the aftermath.

 Types of Auto Accident Cases

-- Left Turn Collisions: In most situations, drivers who are making a left turn are supposed to yield the right of way to oncoming traffic, meaning they’re usually at fault if there’s an accident.
-The driver who is turning left may not be at fault if the oncoming car they struck was speeding, and the same is true if the driver who was turning left had a green light, and they hit someone who was running a red light or intoxicated.
+- Left Turn Collisions: In most situations, drivers making a left turn are supposed to yield the right of way to oncoming traffic, meaning they’re usually at fault if there’s an accident.
+The driver turning left may not be at fault if the oncoming car they struck was speeding, and the same is true if the driver turning left had a green light, and they hit someone who was running a red light or intoxicated.